U.S. Emission Reductions Slowed After Trump Pulled Out Of Paris Accord

 One ray of hope, many climate experts agree, is the growing number of corporations, cities and states that have promised to clean up their supply chains, electrical grids and transportation infrastructure.

-Thirteen states have plans to get 100% of their electricity from renewable sources: California, Colorado, Connecticut, Maine, Nevada, New Mexico, New Jersey, New York, Rhode Island, Virginia, Washington and Wisconsin.
+Twelve states have plans to get 100% of their electricity from renewable sources: California, Colorado, Connecticut, Maine, Nevada, New Mexico, New Jersey, New York, Rhode Island, Virginia, Washington and Wisconsin — as well as Washington, D.C.
 At least 165 U.S. cities have similar plans, according to the group America's Pledge, which tracks such plans.

 Major companies have also announced plans to reduce or eliminate greenhouse gas emissions from their supply chains.
 "There's been this immense explosion of net-zero target setting in the last year," says John Sottong of the World Resources Institute, a Washington think tank.